gokulnair2001/COVID-TODAY/README.md

 The app gives you a desired result with 93% accuracy.

 # Inspiration ❤️
-This idea came to my mind when I was thinking of how do covid detection really happens?, then i read an article where i found the first tage of COVID detection is done through chest XRay, so i thought why not try to make a ML model which helps to find result.
+This idea came to my mind when I was thinking of how do covid detection really happens?, then i read an article where i found the first stage of COVID detection is done through chest XRay, so i thought why not try to make a ML model which helps to find result.
 Then when i made the model i thought of making an app which comprises of this feature and the rest is here.